granadahfg/granadahfg.github.io/index.md

     frameBorder="0">
 </iframe>

-The rise of sesame seed is production in africa is mainly due to exportation as a cash crop.
+The rise of sesame seed is production in Africa is mainly due to exportation as a cash crop.
 In 2016, 16.0% of the African sesame seed production was directed towards Asian countries.

 Tanzania is among the largest producers of sesame seeds in the world.
 In 2015, it alone produced 20.6% of worldwide sesame seeds, and exported 12.2% of its production.
 That year, Tanzania’s sesame seeds represented 6.6% of the total sesame traded.